• Skip to main content

 List of Famous Bridges in Vietnam

-From Da Nang’s popular Dragon Bridge that draws nightly visitors to Hoi An’s classic Japanese-covered bridge, there are a lot of manmade landmarks to marvel.
+From Da Nang’s popular Dragon Bridge that draws nightly visitors to Hoi An’s classic Japanese-covered bridge, there are a lot of manmade landmarks to marvel at.
 Some of these bridges like the latter are for pedestrians only, while others are open to cars and motorbikes, or maybe even trains.

 Bach Long Pedestrian Bridge, Viet Nam